Gheed0123/oceania-visitors-check/README.md

 * Load up the game
 * Type in friends
 * Right click the POST, -> Copy value -> Copy response
-* Save this to a file
+* Save this to the friends.json file